“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

 This MSc in Systems Engineering (Mechanical) and Engineering Management is an excellent opportunity to consolidate and advance your skills and knowledge in systems engineering, with a mechanical engineering emphasis.
-Completing the course successfully should increase your employability, as well as your suitability for further research or training options.
+Graduating from this postgraduate course should increase your employability and enhance your suitability for further research or training options.

 Mode of Study:

-Almost every business or organisation uses some sort of system to keep things working efficiently and productively.
-This system might keep information moving securely and efficiently, or it might ensure product distribution or service availability.
-A systems engineer is the all-important link between complex programming and technology, and its users, customers and stakeholders.
-So, you’ll need a firm knowledge and understanding of both sides, and the ability to take a joined-up approach to ensure systems meet a wide range of needs reliably, efficiently, and in a user-friendly fashion.
+Almost every business or organisation has a system to keep things working efficiently and productively.
+This system might keep information moving securely and efficiently or ensure product distribution or service availability.
+A systems engineer is the all-important link between complex programming and technology and its users, customers and stakeholders.
+So, you’ll need a firm knowledge and understanding of both sides, along with the ability to take a joined-up approach to ensure systems meet a wide range of needs reliably, efficiently, and in a user-friendly fashion.

-That might sound like a tall order, but it’s a hugely rewarding career path, and this course is a great opportunity for you to develop a unique blend of practical engineering and management-orientated learning.
-We’re here to help you further specialise your systems engineering knowledge and skills, and completing this course successfully should make you highly employable in a range of sectors and settings.
+That might sound like a tall order, but it’s a hugely rewarding career path.
+This master’s degree is an excellent opportunity for you to develop a unique blend of practical engineering and management-orientated learning.
+Our expert team will support you in building your specialist systems engineering knowledge and skills, focusing on mechanical engineering.
+Completing this course successfully should make you highly employable in a range of sectors and settings.

 The course meets professional institution standards in the UK and Europe and addresses a range of contemporary issues in engineering and engineering management.
 If you’re looking to take a systems-based approach to engineering management, this course is could be ideal.